markroxor/brainfuck-perl-interpreter/README.md

-# brainfuck-perl-compiler
+# brainfuck-perl-interpreter
-A very ordinary cross-platform "compiler" for brainfuck written in perl.
+A very ordinary cross-platform "interpreter" for brainfuck written in perl.

 ## Usage:
 ``` shell